How Do I Know I Have FH?

 I Have FH.
 What Now?

 When a person with FH is identified, this is an “index case”.
 The process of testing and possibly diagnosing other family members with FH is called cascade screening.
-Cascade screening is crucial to finding more people with FH, which is why we have called our national FH Registry CASCADE FH™.
-If you have been diagnosed with FH, join the CASCADE FH Registry here.
+Cascade screening is crucial to finding more people with FH, which is why we have called our national FH Registry CASCADE FH®.
+If you have been diagnosed with FH, you can join the CASCADE FH Registry.
 This is a nationwide database of individuals with FH, which enables further research into FH disease patterns, diagnosis, and care.